+Session cookies – Session cookies last only for the duration of your visit and are deleted when you close your browser.
+These facilitate various tasks such as allowing a website to identify that a user of a particular device is navigating from page to page, supporting website security or basic functionality.
+Many of the cookies we use are session cookies.
+For example, they help us to ensure the security of your online account servicing session, and can also keep you signed in while you move between pages or service your account.
 Our session cookies used for security are designed to be very difficult to read, change, access or use except by us when you have an active Internet Banking session.
 They contain no personal information that can be used to identify an individual.
 Their names typically start with the letters IB e.g. IBSESSION, IBCOOKIE01, IBCOOKIE02.

-Whether a cookie is a first or third party cookie depends on which website the cookie comes from.
+First and third party cookies – Whether a cookie is a first or third party cookie depends on which website the cookie comes from.
 First party cookies are those set by or on behalf of the website visited.
 All other cookies are third party cookies.
 We use both first party and third party cookies.

-These cookies are essential in order to enable you to move around the website and use its features, and ensuring the security of your online banking experience.
+Strictly necessary cookies – These cookies are essential in order to enable you to move around the website and use its features, and ensuring the security of your online banking experience.
 Without these cookies services you have asked for, such as applying for products and managing your accounts, cannot be provided.
 These cookies don’t gather information about you for the purposes of marketing.

-These cookies collect information about how visitors use a web site, for instance which pages visitors go to most often, and if they get error messages from web pages.
+Performance cookies – These cookies collect information about how visitors use a web site, for instance which pages visitors go to most often, and if they get error messages from web pages.
 These cookies don’t collect information that identifies a visitor although they may collect the IP address of the device used to access the site.
 All information these cookies collect is anonymous and is only used to improve how a website works, the user experience and to optimise our advertising.
 By using our websites you agree that we can place these types of cookies on your device, however you can block these cookies using your browser settings.

-These cookies allow the website to remember choices you make (such as your user name).
+Functionality cookies – These cookies allow the website to remember choices you make (such as your user name).
 They may also be used to provide services you have requested such as watching a video.
 The information these cookies collect is anonymised (i.e. it does not contain your name, address, account details, etc.) and they do not track your browsing activity across other websites.
 By using our websites you agree that we can place these types of cookies on your device, however you can block these cookies using your browser settings.

-If you wish to restrict or block the cookies which are set by any website - including aqua websites, you should do this through the browser settings for each browser you use, on each device you use to access the internet.
+If you wish to restrict or block the cookies which are set by any website - including NewDay websites, you should do this through the browser settings for each browser you use, on each device you use to access the internet.